Rebel launches new tools for developers to build marketing emails

 Co-founder Joe Teplow explained that the new Rebel Lite API was created in response to developers who were already using the company’s API.

-“Our customers loved being able to build these actionable modules in bite-isized chunks with our API,” Teplow said.
+“Our customers loved being able to build these actionable modules in bite-sized chunks with our API,” Teplow said.
 In fact, they loved it enough that they started asking, “Could we build the entire email with your API?”

 So with the Rebel Lite API, Teplow said they can create emails using JSON, “without writing one line of HTML.”